*daily rates in Kirkenes Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 You’re Taking me to Kirkenes?
 Why?

 It’ll be romantic, watching the summer sun dip but never actually set below the horizon giving endless days of sun.
 If we go in winter then I’ll take you out onto the icefields with something to warm us up as we watch the northern lights dance across the sky.
-If you want some adventure we’ll go the the three nation border where Russia, Finland
+If you want some adventure we’ll go the the three nation border where Russia

 and Norway meet and then we’ll go to see the work of famous Sami artist Jon Savio in the Grenselandmuseet.